1982 Hama massacre: Counter-attack by government forces

-Fatality estimates
+The indiscriminate bombardment by government forces razed much of the city's districts, streets, heritage sites, mosques and churches.
+The Azm Palace was severely damaged.
+Baathist paramilitaries continued looting for weeks and numerous families were rounded up and shot.
+Baathist dissident Akram al-Hawrani asserted that women, children and all Hama inhabitants irrespective of their political leanings were targeted indiscriminately during the regime onslaught.
+Even Ba'ath Party members, according to Hawrani, were victims of the "savage slaughter" ordered by Hafez al-Assad.

+Estimates of fatalities

 Initial diplomatic reports from western governments in 1982 had stated that 1,000 were killed in the fighting.
-Subsequent estimates of casualties varied from 2,000 to 40,000 people killed, including about 1,000 soldiers.
+Subsequent estimates of casualties varied from 5,000 to 40,000 people killed, including about 1,000 soldiers.
 Robert Fisk, who was in Hama shortly after the massacre, originally estimated fatalities at 10,000, but has since doubled the estimate to 20,000.
-Syrian general and brother to the president Rifaat al-Assad reportedly boasted of killing 38,000 people.
+Major General Rifaat al-Assad, the brother of President al-Assad, reportedly boasted of killing 38,000 people.
 Amnesty International initially estimated the death toll was between 10,000 and 25,000.

-Reports by Syrian Human Rights Committee claimed "over 25,000" or between 30,000 and 40,000 people were killed.
+According to a Human Rights Watch report published in 1990, the massacre saw the deaths of between five and ten thousand people.Reports by Syrian Human Rights Committee claimed "over 25,000" or between 30,000 and 40,000 people were killed.

 Twenty years later, Syrian journalist Subhi Hadidi, wrote that forces "under the command of General Ali Haydar, besieged the city for 27 days, bombarding it with heavy artillery and tank [fire], before invading it and killing 30,000 or 40,000 of the city's citizens – in addition to the 15,000 missing who have not been found to this day, and the 100,000 expelled."
+A report published by the Syrian Network for Human Rights (SNHR) on the 40th anniversary of the Hama massacre estimates that around 40,000 inhabitants were killed in the massacre; in addition to about 17,000 civilians who were disappeared and have not been found as of the present day.